vtex-apps/search-result/docs/README.md

 Departament: https://storetheme.vtex.com/decoration/d.
 Falls on: `store.search#department`.
 Category: https://storetheme.vtex.com/bags/necessaire.
 Falls on: `store.search#category Subcategory: https://storetheme.vtex.com/decoration/smartphones/bateria.
 Falls on:`store.search#subcategory`.
 Brand: https://storetheme.vtex.com/kawasaki/b.
 Falls on:`store.search#brand`.

-Now for option (b), when we want to show the `search-result` block outse of a search page, like in the home page, the same parameters must be passed on a different way.
+Now for option (b), when we want to show the `search-result` block outside of a search page, like in the home page, the same parameters must be passed on a different way.

 At our example, we want to show a `search-result` inside a `store.home`.
 We put this inside our blocks.json: